IMFS-MMB/mmb-rep/US_CFOP14/read_me.txt

 		 figure 3c on page 144 in Carlstrom et al. 2014 (idiosyncratic variance shock) figure 3d on page 145 in Carlstrom et al. 2014 (monetary policy shock)

-+ important note: During the replication process some minor issues with the equations provided in the paper were spotted.
-                  Correspondence with the authors confirmed that the slight differences were due to typos in the paper.
-The code which was provided and confirmed to be correct by the authors was implemented to the MMB.
-In case further clarification is needed we kindly ask you to contact the MMB team.

 + literature:
   - Carlstrom, C. T., Fuerst, T. S., Ortiz, A., & Paustian, M. (2014).
 Estimating contract indexation in a financial accelerator model.
 Journal of Economic Dynamics and control, 46, 130-149.